HIPAA Compliance Essentials for 2026

 Monitoring and Audit actions:.

-- Business associate rule-keeping tracking.
+- Business associate compliance monitoring.

 - Periodic internal audits to check program results.

-- written records reviews to confirm accuracy.
+- documentation reviews to confirm accuracy.

-- Breach review and root cause analysis.
+- Breach assessment and root cause analysis.

-- Compliance metric tracking.
+- Compliance metric monitoring.

-- Annual rule-keeping certifications.
+- Annual compliance certifications.

 When you find gaps, create a corrective action plan with clear deadlines.